-The RMHP Practice Transformation team works to develop, enhance and help implement skills, processes and infrastructure to support ongoing improvement and delivery of effective, efficient primary care.
+The RMHP Practice Transformation team works to develop, enhance, and help implement skills, processes and infrastructure to support ongoing improvement and delivery of effective, efficient primary care.
 Read on to learn more about the programs and benefits of taking part.
 Want more information about how to participate?
 Email Kimberly Brown, M.H.A., B.S., RT(R), CPHIMS, Manager of Clinical Analytics & Informatics with the RMHP Practice Transformation team.

 About RMHP Practice Transformation

-The RMHP Practice Transformation team offers a suite of services that support practices as they develop the competencies to show value through delivery of advanced primary care.
+The RMHP Practice Transformation team offers a host of services and resources that support practices as they develop the competencies to show value through delivery of advanced primary care.

 For more than 18 years, the Practice Transformation team has fostered relationships with clinicians, helping them provide patient-centered, coordinated, team-based care to the residents of Western Colorado.
 The RMHP team provides a suite of evidence-based tools and the talent, including Quality Improvement Advisors, Clinical Informaticists, and Integrated Behavioral Health Advisors.

 The result: Practices that are advancing toward the Quadruple Aim: